yogasetiawan11/Terraform-doc/test.md

 # what is terraform
+Terraform is Iac (Infrastructure as Code) or a tool for infrastrcture provisioning. what does it means? let's say you started a project where you want to create some Application and you want to set up some infrastructure from scratch where this Application will run
+How does your App looks like
+let's say you want to spin up several server or you will deploy 5 Micro apps that make up as docker kontainer and you also going to deploy a Database and you decide AWS to build your whole infrastructure and the first step will be to go to AWS to prepare the set up. so the apps can be deploy there, this means you create Private Network space, you create server in EC2, you install docker each one of those, you set up security on the servers like firewall, plus any other tools that you might need for your app. so there are 2 to creating the whole set up.
+1. Provisioning infrastructure, 2.
+Deploying applicaition.
+This is how provisioning looks like and with Terraform you can create Infrastrcture using `Code`.

 if you already have AWS account you need to configure Terraform for AWS that followed these steps: